 Backup is your chance to resurrect the site and put it back online in case your hosting or website is compromised.
 Thankfully, you don’t have to push the button every day.
 Because most hosting control panels, as well as WordPress plugins, let you forget about backups after you set them.

 However, we suggest you regularly check in to see whether backups are running smoothly as part of your website management tasks.
 Also, ensure that backups are kept offsite.
-Consider trying WordPress Toolkit ( as part of WordPress Edition ) which can make automated incremental backups straight into the most popular cloud storage providers.
+Consider trying WP Toolkit ( as part of WP Edition ) which can make automated incremental backups straight into the most popular cloud storage providers.